RekGRpth/pg_task/README.md

-PostgreSQL job scheduler pg_task allows to execute any sql command at any specific time at background asynchronously
+PostgreSQL and Greenplum job scheduler pg_task allows to execute any sql command at any specific time at background asynchronously

 # pg_task config
 to run pg_task add it to line